-Performance Standard Projected Accomplishment Percent of households that return to the The recidivism rate will be less Recidivism shelter system within one year of receiving than 20 percent.
-Rapid Re-housing assistance. tilali 20 percent.
+Performance Standard Performance Indicator Projected Accomplishment Recidivism Percent of households that return to the shelter system within one year of receiving Rapid Re-housing assistance.
+The recidivism rate will be less than 20 percent.

-■ Homelessness Prevention
+Homelessness Prevention

 To evaluate homelessness prevention activities funded by ESG, the following performance standard will be tracked by Homeless Services: